 We use conservative irrigation to minimise wastage, supplementing natural rainfall with around 0.2 megalitres/hectare annually.
 Our vines are drip irrigated and we use ground water for irrigation in preference to dam-storage, to reduce loss through evaporation.
 Our bore-water is treated with environmentally friendly Hydrosmart technology.

 We nurture our soil through on-site production of mulches and we consciously choose biodegradable products for use in the vineyard.
 More than half of Two Bud Spur Vineyard is dedicated to regenerating forest, providing habitat for native wildlife.
 No synthetic pesticides are used in the vineyard.
 We keep the rampant weeds (mostly) under control with our fantastic undervine mower, which eliminates the need for herbicides.
 To control disease we focus on careful canopy management and use a mix of organic and synthetic fungicides chosen on the basis of their environmental life cycle, targeting naturally derived products wherever possible.

 We also consider simple things such as using local products; and in reality most of our wine is consumed within a 50km radius so has a pretty low food miles.
-We generate all the electricity we use from the sun, all our wine is packaged in Australian-made bottles, our paper is recycled and although we realise we’re not perfect, we are actively working towards reducing our carbon footprint and making a difference in this consumer-driven world we live in.
+We generate all the electricity we use from the sun, all our wine is packaged in Australian-made bottles, our paper is recycled and we are consciously working to further reduce our carbon footprint and make a difference in this consumer-driven world we live in.
 Our focus on minimising environmental impact is also evident in our glorious straw bale winery and cellar door – come and visit to see for yourself!